Senior Secondary Curriculum and Qualification Changes

 This page includes a summary from our recent Curriculum update newsletter and also our webinar on June 3rd, focused on the changes in senior secondary schools.

-- Key Points for Phase 5 Curriculum feedback (Group 1 subjects)
+- Key Points for Phase 5 Curriculum feedback (Group 1 and 2 subjects)

 - Updated timeframes for changes